BERnaT: Basque Encoders for Representing Natural Textual Diversity: Results

-\paragraph{The impact of fine-tuning data size.} We want to analyze whether the benefits of including diverse data in pre-training diminish with the size of the annotated data used to finetune the models for downstream tasks.
+\paragraph{The impact of fine-tuning data size.} We analyze whether the benefits of including diverse data in pre-training diminish with the size of the annotated data used to finetune the models for downstream tasks.
 In Figure~\ref{fig:average-fine-tuning-size}, the evaluation tasks are grouped into two main categories, depending on the size of the training split: those with fewer than 10K instances and those with more than 10K instances.
 While minor differences can be found depending on the model size, a distinct trend can also be perceived.
 For models trained on smaller training sets, BERnaT$_{\mathrm{standard}}$ outperforms BERnaT$_{\mathrm{diverse}}$ in standard tasks, whereas the opposite holds for diverse tasks.
 This behavior aligns with our expectations: when the pre-training and the fine-tuning data match in diversity, the performance of the model improves.
 Nevertheless, with an increase in the size of fine-tuning data, this match is no longer necessary, as we can see that BERnaT$_{\mathrm{standard}}$ achieves the best results in almost all cases, regardless of diversity.
 The gains from combining standard and diverse data during pre-training are therefore most notable when fine-tuning data are scarce, which suggests that the smaller the training dataset for fine-tuning, the more important the diversity of models' pre-training models becomes for downstream performance.
 In any case, the full BERnaT is a good compromise that obtains the best results on average.

-\paragraph{NLI Dialect Results.} We analyze NLI results with more fine-grained dialect classes.
-Table~\ref{tab:analysis-dialect} shows fine-grained results for the large models of the BERnaT family.
-Similar to the results by \citet{bengoetxea-etal-2025-lost}, all BERnaT models have a preference for the central variety, as it is closer to the standard, followed by western and navarrese.
+\paragraph{NLI Dialect Results.} Finally, we analyze NLI performance of BERnat models for different Basque dialects.
+Table~\ref{tab:analysis-dialect} shows the results of the large BERnaT models on three dialects, central, western, and navarrese.
+Similar to the results by \cite{bengoetxea-etal-2025-lost}, all BERnaT models show a clear preference for the central variety, as it is closer to standard Basque, followed by western and navarrese.
 Surprisingly, BERnaT$_{\mathrm{standard}}$ shows slightly higher results than BERnaT, and BERnaT$_{\mathrm{diverse}}$ lags behind both by a large margin.
 We attribute these results to the effect of the size of fine-tuning data as discussed earlier, given the considerable size of the training data used for the XNLIeu-var task.